jaabell/jaabell/content/from_wp/cs261-hw-0-describe-a-parallel-application.md

 As seen in [[3](#pdd)], plastic-domain-decomposition method provides a viable way to re-balance a plastifying domain and has seen a reasonable scaling for low number of processes.
 A comprehensive scaling study on different platforms has not been yet performed.

 Currently, ESSI's parallelization is exclusively done using MPI.
-This implies that for the lower end of the platforms we intend to cover (PCs, laptops) there is a performance hit to improper use of cache.
+This implies that for the lower end of the platforms we intend to cover (PCs, laptops) there is a performance hit due to improper use of shared memory architecture.
 This problem could be solved using a mixed design with threads for shared memory nodes and MPI for network.

 Another big bottleneck currently present is that all input is loaded into the master process, partitioned and then distributed.
 This results in an unnecessary load to the main process at startup and imposes a cap on how big a model might be solved.
 In order to solve this issue the parser must be parallelized to some extent, so that different (pre-partitioned) model parts can be loaded into different processors on startup.